charlescol/schema-manager/README.md

 }
 ```

-**In Protobuf files, the import statement should reference only the file name and not the full file path.** This is because dependency resolution is managed within the versions.json file, which allows the schema manager to dynamically assign the correct versioned dependencies for each import.

-The schema manager supports an implicit import mechanism, enabling the same file to be imported in multiple versions without conflict.
-This flexibility allows each version of a schema to maintain its own set of dependencies, even if those dependencies differ across versions.

-For instance, if a file is used in multiple schema versions with different dependencies in each, the import must not rely on a static dependency path.
-Instead, each version will resolve dependencies according to its specific versions.json configuration.
+---

 ## Future Plans and Roadmap

-We plan to extend Schema Manager to support:
+We aim to extend Schema Manager with the following features:

-- Support for **other schema registries** beyond Confluent Schema Registry.
+- **Support for Additional Schema Registries**: Expanding beyond Confluent Schema Registry to support other platforms.
-- Addition of bigger set of supported formats, alongside the existing parsers.
-- A command-line interface (CLI) to manage schemas and visualize dependencies more easily.
+- **Expanded Format Support**: Adding parsers for more schema types beyond Protobuf, Avro, and JSON.
+- **Complex Transformations**: Enabling advanced schema transformations, such as adding options in Protobuf files to control future code generation.

+---

 ## Example of Integration with Schema Manager

-A common use case for Schema Manager is managing all the schemas in a Kafka-oriented application involving multiple microservices.
+A typical use case for Schema Manager is managing schemas in a Kafka-oriented application with multiple microservices.
+By centralizing schemas in a single repository, you can automate schema management tasks through a CI/CD pipeline.

-By using a **centralized schema registry**, you eliminate the need for each microservice to manage schemas independently or duplicate schema code across the services.
-Instead, each microservice only retrieves the schemas it needs from the centralized registry.

-The centralized schema repository is stored in a dedicated repository, which includes an NPM integration to include the Schema Manager.
-A small script (like the one provided in the [Scenario Example](#usage-example) section) is used to automatically register and update the schemas.
-Whenever a change is detected in the `versions.json` file within the schema directory, this can trigger a new build and schema registration, typically through a CI/CD pipeline.
+### Pipeline Tasks

+1. **Build Schemas**: Generate schema files from source.
+2. **Register Schemas**: Deploy schemas to the schema registry.
+3. **Code Generation**: Generate code for schemas in target programming languages.
+4. **Package Distribution**: Distribute generated code as packages (e.g., Maven, NPM, PyPI).

-### Workflow Example:
+### Workflow Example

-1. **Centralized Schema Management**: The schema repository is versioned and stored in a central repository.
-Any changes to the schemas (tracked in `versions.json`) will trigger a new schema build and registration in Confluent Schema Registry.
+1. **Centralized Schema Management**: Store all schemas in a version-controlled Git repository.
+Updates to `versions.json` trigger builds and registrations in the Schema Registry.
-2. **Microservice Schema Consumption**: Each microservice maintains a reference to the schemas it uses.
-For example, a `schemas.json` file located at the root of each microservice contains a list of schema subjects used by that service.
-3. **Schema Retrieval and Code Generation**: The `schemas.json` file is used to retrieve the latest version of each schema from the Confluent Schema Registry.
-The schema code is then generated and can be used for development purpose.
+2. **Microservice Integration**: Each microservice uses versioned and packaged models generated by the central repository.
+These models ensure consistency across services.
-4. **Serialization**: Tools like `kafka-protobuf-serializer` (for Java) or `@kafkajs/confluent-schema-registry` (for JavaScript) can be used to ensure that the data is serialized using the latest version of the schema, as retrieved from the registry regardless of the entity generated in the previous step.
+3. **Serialization**: Use tools like `kafka-protobuf-serializer` (Java) or `@kafkajs/confluent-schema-registry` (JavaScript) to serialize data with the latest schema version retrieved from the registry.

+---

-### Benefits:
+### Benefits

-- **Simplified Schema Management**: All schemas are managed in one place, avoiding duplication and inconsistencies across services.
+- **Simplified Management**: Centralized schemas reduce duplication and inconsistencies.
-- **Automation and Consistency**: CI/CD integration ensures that schema updates are automatically built and registered.
+- **Automation**: CI/CD integration ensures schema updates are handled automatically.
-- **Versioning and Compatibility**: Each microservice always has access to the latest version of the schemas, while schema changes can be version-controlled and managed centrally.
+- **Compatibility**: Versioned models guarantee consistency across services.

+---

 ## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, please open an issue or submit a pull request.
+We welcome contributions!
+If you have suggestions or improvements, please open an issue or submit a pull request.

-To contribute to this project, please refer to the [Contributing Guide](CONTRIBUTING.md) and the [how-to](how-to/overview.md) directory.
+Refer to the [Contributing Guide](CONTRIBUTING.md) and [How-To Documentation](how-to/overview.md) for details on contributing.

+---

 ## License

-This project is licensed under the MIT License – see the LICENSE file for more details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.